Duhyadi/Deleterious-alleles-in-landraces-of-maize/README.md

 ## `/Images/`

-In this folder you can find the images thar are used in my different presentations
+In this folder you can find the images that were were presented in the readme.

 ## `/Presentations/`

-This folder contains two files: presentation [(brief description of the project)](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Presentations/Presentation.pdf) and seminary [(differences between SNPArray and GBS)](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Presentations/Seminary_I.pdf) that I did in class.
+This folder contains three files: presentation [(brief description of the project)](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Presentations/Presentation.pdf), seminary [(differences between SNPArray and GBS)](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Presentations/Seminary_I.pdf) as well as a brief description of [SIFT](https://github.com/Duhyadi/Deleterious-alleles-in-landraces-of-maize/blob/master/Presentations/SIFT_c.pdf).

 ## `/Unresolved_issues/`